tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/files.md

 As you can see, uploading multiple files at once costs less credits than uploading every file individually.

 ## Validation errors

+A lot can go wrong when uploading files via HTTP.
+Tape handles most error cases and returns detailed error messages.

 ```json title="No file provided validation error"
 {